 Substituting raw for conventional treats is a great way for customers to sample the benefits of raw and familiarize both themselves and their dog with the product.

-Because it is so tasty, raw food is a high-value treat and a great way to incorporate fresh foods into the diet.
+Because it is so tasty, raw food is a high-value treat and a cheaper way to incorporate fresh foods into the diet.

 For those who don’t want to treat with ground meat, our product line also includes dehydrated treats, which are a convenient, high-value, take-anywhere option.